Sussex-Neuroscience/NL-glow-worm/README.md

 Individual male glow-worms were tethered in a fixed position, not being allowed to rotate by themselves on top of the ball nor adjust their height (Figure 2A).
 The following material was needed for tethering:

 - **Tube:** small tube (SIZE) glued to the wings, around the insect's center of mass, with rapid (5 seconds) UV glue.
-The tube was kept at all times and attached to the experimental apparatus for experiments.
+The tube was glued to the glow-worm at all times and attached to the experimental apparatus for experiments.

 - **Pipette tip and syringe:** cut pipette tip (SIZE) glued to the bent tip of a long syringe (SIZE), where the insect's tube could attach to.